COMs: Complexes of Oriented Matroids: Concluding remarks

-As shown in Proposition~\ref{carriers}, the halfspaces of a COM are COMs.
-Particular examples are affine oriented matroids, which are halfspaces of OMs.
-Even stronger, Lemma~\ref{lem:fiber} shows that the intersections of halfspaces, i.e., fibers, of a COM are COMs.
-While the following is true by definition of realizable COMs (see for instance the proof of Proposition~\ref{prop:realtozono}), we believe that every COM arises this way from an OM:
+By Proposition~\ref{carriers}, the halfspaces of a COM are COMs.
+Particular examples are the affine oriented matroids, which are halfspaces of OMs.
+Even stronger, Lemma~\ref{lem:fiber} shows that the intersections of halfspaces, i.e., the fibers, of a COM are COMs.
+While the following is true by definition for realizable COMs (see for instance the proof of Proposition~\ref{prop:realtozono}), we believe that every COM arises this way from an OM:

 \begin{conjecture} Every COM is a fiber of some OM. \end{conjecture}